-Mike Amitay is the senior policy analyst for the Middle East and North Africa at the Open Society Foundations.
-He serves as an advocate between these regions and the international community in Washington, D.C.
+Mike Amitay is the senior policy advisor for the Middle East and South Asia at the Open Society Foundations in Washington, D.C.

-Amitay has extensive experience in human rights and foreign policy issues.
-From 1996 to 2005, he served as executive director of the Washington Kurdish Institute (WKI), a 501(c)(3) non-profit organization that he helped establish to address a wide range of issues affecting Kurdish communities in Turkey, Iraq, Iran, and Syria.
-Under Amitay’s direction, WKI and partners initiated humanitarian medical treatment and research programs in Iraqi Kurdistan to address long-term health effects of exposure to chemical weapons.
-Using Geographic Information Systems (GIS) to correlate weapons of mass destruction attack sites with medical and environmental data, WKI established community-based health education and service delivery platforms operated by women in isolated rural areas.
+From 1996 to 2005, Amitay served as executive director of the Washington Kurdish Institute, a nonprofit organization he helped establish to address issues affecting Kurdish communities worldwide.
+The institute initiated humanitarian medical treatment and research programs in Iraqi Kurdistan to address long-term health effects of exposure to chemical weapons using geographic information systems to correlate weapons of mass destruction attack sites with health and environmental data.

-Amitay received an MA in international history from the London School of Economics, completing a thesis entitled “The Great Powers and Formation of a Polish Provisional Government: 1943-44”and a BA in history from Brown University.
+Amitay received an MA in international history from the London School of Economics and Political Science and a BA in history from Brown University.